pboling/railsbling.com/content/posts/rubygems/repair_old_gem_5.md

 require 'rubygems' if RUBY_VERSION < '1.9.0'
 ```
 Interesting that it seems there was a reason to think Ruby 1.8.7 needed this hack,
-but an alternative solution to whatever this was working around, must be to install a newer version of rubygems.
+but an alternative solution to whatever this was working around must be to install a newer version of rubygems.
 The latest version of rubygems that can be installed on Ruby 1.8.7 does not need this hack.

 Next we apply some best practices to the Rakefile.
 I use the following in most of my RubyGem projects: